drummer1992/sito/README.md

 await schema.assert({ secret: 'popivka' }) // throws error with message => secret is not valid
 ```

-- `message` - error message or function which returns error message
-- `validate` - the function which will be performed during validation
-- `optional`: each check is `optional` by default, it means that the validation won't perform if checked value is `undefined`.
-- `common`: forces the validator to run the check marked as `common` before other checks of this validator.
-This allows you not to write extra code for type checks in each `validate` function.

 ```js
 class DateValidator extends GenericValidator {